engrkenjitanaka/time-scaler-operator-python/README.md

 # Time Scaler Operator - Python

-A simple Kubernetes operator made using KOPF.
+A simple Kubernetes operator made using `KOPF`.

 This operator allows you to define a `TimeScale` custom resource that enables time-based scaling of your deployments.
 ```